git-obsolescence/poc/README.md

 branch will look while at the same time making it as safe as branching and merging without rewriting history: the best of both worlds.

+The code in this repository is POC quality.
+Corners were cut here and there to save time.
+For example, the tests are not broken out into small individual test cases that are self-contained.
+Each script runs through a number of test steps that build off of each other.
+This isn't the ideal way to write tests but was condusive to getting the POC done in a shorter amount of time.

 ## How to use it

 The `shell` command in the top of this repository is the entry point for using